Nikola-Popov/macos-setup/README.md

-# 🛠️ dotfiles & system setup with Ansible
+# 🏗️ dotfiles & system setup with Ansible

 ## ✨ Overview

 Fully automated solution for configuring and personalizing your macOS environment using [Ansible](https://www.ansible.com/).

 It streamlines the installation of essential tools, dotfiles, system settings, and developer utilities, making your Mac ready for productivity in minutes.

+> [!WARNING]
+> Supported Operating System - `MacOS`

 ### 🤔 Why Ansible?